Sabir-Ali-Mondal/WBSL-Bridge/docs/MVT/phase-3.md

 question status or meaning.
 Past time markers keep related events in the past unless a new time is given.

+SYMBOL GUIDE: Use standard Bengali punctuation naturally. "-" = hyphen "?" = direct question end. "," = short pause or clause separation. ";" = strong separation between closely related clauses when useful. "!" = strong emotion only when clearly supported by the gloss.
+Preserve numbers exactly when they carry meaning.
+Bengali digits may be used naturally.
+Example: 1 → ১, 56 → ৫৬

 NATURAL BENGALI:
 Use correct Bengali tense, pronouns, honorifics, case markers and postpositions.
 Prefer natural West Bengal Bengali without changing the original meaning.